wp-plugins/oik/trunk/readme.txt

 * oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, bw_plug, bw_module
 * oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.
+* oik-fields to display custom fields within the content

+For use in BuddyPress sites
+* oik-bp-signup-email to intercept BuddyPress registration emails

 ALL of the plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
 These are known as the bobbing wide application programming interface (bw API).